 - Lower rates of emergency Cesarean (Zhang et al. 2017).

 For people with epidurals, which birthing positions are best supported by evidence?

-The third trial was a very large randomized, controlled trial on birthing positions conducted by a group in the United Kingdom (U.K.) called the Epidural and Position Trial Collaborative Group (The Epidural and Position Trial Collaborative Group 2017).
-The research group compared upright vs. side-lying birthing positions in first-time mothers with a low-dose epidural.
+The BUMPES trial was a very large randomized, controlled trial on birthing positions carried out by a group of researchers in the U.K. called the Epidural and Position Trial Collaborative Group (2017).
+The researchers compared upright vs. side-lying birthing positions in first-time birthing people, all of whom had a low-dose epidural.